jimbobding/seasons/TESTING.md

 ### Search engine
 #### Test
 - Search for items that are not in the database.
-- Search for key words that are in the items.
+- Search for keywords that are in the items.
 - Search for words that are nothing to do with anything in the database.

 ### Results
 - Searched for word box all the products that are boxes showed on the page.
 - Searched for the word subscription all the products that are subscriptions showed on the page.
 - Searched for bacon no results were shown.
-'Products Home | 0 Products found for "bcon"'
+'Products Home | 0 Products found for "bacon"'

 ### Payment forms
  #### Test
- - To test the payment form I used a variety of difeer combinations of leaving certain fields blank.
+ - To test the payment form I used a variety of different combinations of leaving certain fields blank.
  - I also used a variety of different countries.
 But not all of them,
- - I used the code 4242 4242 4242 4242 and then an expiry date that is valid and any 3 letter ccv.
+ - I used the code 4242 4242 4242 4242 and then a valid expiry date and any 3 letter CCV.

  #### Results
- - The only problems I encountered were leaving  name, email street adrres 1 and country fields emepty.
+ - The only problems I encountered were leaving name, email street address 1 and country fields empty.
- - The email field had to appear as if a legitame email was being used o @. com is required.
+ - The email field had to appear as if a legitimate email was being used o @. com is required.
- - There have been problems with some countries and the use of postal address is needed.
-I have attatched and alternative trial key to in case this problem is encountered. = 4012888888881881.
+ - There have been problems with some countries and the use of a postal address is needed.
+I have attached an alternative trial key to in case this problem is encountered. = 4012888888881881.
  [Stripe Elements forcing a postal code](https://stackoverflow.com/questions/46737413/stripe-elements-forcing-a-postal-code).

+### All-auth Checks

+- I tested all of the all-auth systems.
+I have covered the majority in the user stories.
+But here is a summary of things I did not cover.

+#### Register
+- Open up the site
+- Navigate to account icon and click register in the drop-down menu.
+- Fill in the fields and click register.

+##### Result
+- You will be logged into the site.
+- You can find further testing on the register element in the user stories testing.

+##### Logout
+- When signed in as a user navigate to the account icon and click logout in the drop-down menu.
+- You will be asked if you want to sign out or to cancel this action.

+##### Result
+- If you click sign out you will be signed out of your account and returned to the index page.
+- If you click cancel you will be returned to the index page still signed in.

+#### Login
+- Open up the site
+- Navigate to account icon and click login in the drop-down menu.
+- Type in username/email address and password.
+- Click Sign In.

+#### Result
+- All worked

+#### Password Change
+- Got to sign in form and click forgot password button, you will be asked to verify an email in which the forget password link will be sent to.
+- Open emails and click on form choose a new password and then verify it.
+- Go back to the site and log in with a new password.

+#### Result
+- All worked perfectly.
+- However, you can choose your current password rather than changing it.

+#### Managing Emails
+- Log into your account
+- Go to the profile page and click manage emails button.
+- You will be taken to a page that allows you to Make email primary, Add email, Re-send verification and remove email.

+#### Result
+- I was able to add an email, resend verification and make an email address primary.
+- I was not able to add an email that was already logged to that user or any other user.
+- I was not able to remove an email address.

+### Responsive Testing

+- For responsive testing, I used chromes web designer tester.
+I tested for responsiveness and core functionality on an array of devices.
+- Login
+- Register
+- Product purchase
+- Placing product
+- Changing username
+- log-out
+- All cta buttons

+Devices tested

+Samsung galaxy s6
+Android HCT one x
+- All functionality works
+- Background cover hero headings bleed slightly into the page.

+Samsung galaxy s6

 [Back to README](https://github.com/jimbobding/seasons/blob/master/README.md)